Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 Furthermore, the results in Figure \ref{fig5} also help us deduce that the value of $\beta$ has a very small effect on the overall scalar field as the difference between the horizon value for $\alpha=\beta=0.05$ and $\alpha=0.05, \beta=0.03$ is very small indeed whilst the increase in the scalar field is relatively large.
 Thus, we can infer that the coupling to $\mathcal{G}$ has greater scalarisation effects than the gauge field.
-However, for greater values of $\beta$ we can recreate the profile of the scalar field as in Figure \ref{fig6b}.

 \paragraph{Varying \texorpdfstring{$\beta$}{Lg}} We kept $\alpha=0.03$, which is large enough for background effects to be negligible.
-We investigated $\beta=0.03, 0.5, 1.0$, and the results of this are shown in Figure \ref{fig6}.
+We investigated $\beta=0.03$ and $0.5$, and the results of this are shown in Figure \ref{fig6}.

 Looking at Figure \ref{fig6b} it is evident that the scalar field does not follow, even an approximate, linear relationship in $\beta$ as $\phi$ did in Figure \ref{fig3} for variations of $\alpha=\beta$.
-This is evident from the form of (\ref{35a}), in which the scalar field's charge depends on the value of $\beta\phi_h$ and since $\phi_h\approx 0.1$, increasing $\beta$ by $\approx16.7$ only leads to an increase of $\approx1.6$ which is in line with our expectations from the perturbative analysis.
-However in Figure \ref{fig3} since $\alpha=\beta$, and $\mathcal{O}(\alpha)=\mathcal{O}(\beta)=10^{-2}$, the main contribution arose from the $2\alpha$.
+This is evident from the form of (\ref{35a}), in which the scalar field's charge depends on the value of $\beta\phi_h$ and since $\phi_h\approx 0.1$, increasing $\beta$ by $\approx16.7$ only leads to an increase of $\approx1.5$ which is in line with our expectations from the perturbative analysis.
+However, in Figure \ref{fig3} since $\alpha=\beta$, and $\mathcal{O}(\alpha)=\mathcal{O}(\beta)=10^{-2}$, the main contribution arose from the $2\alpha$.
 This term is always larger than the $8\beta\phi_h Q^2$, term which is of order $10^{-3}$ which is factor of 10 smaller than the $2\alpha$ contribution.
 This, again, goes some way to confirming the approximation we took in Section \ref{alphaexpansion}.
-The stronger coupling also leads to a more deformed spacetime as the greater coupling supports a greater scalar field which in turn supports a greater contribution from the $\alpha\phi\mathcal{G}$ interaction.
+The stronger coupling also leads to a smaller electric field strength, see Figure \ref{fig6a}, although this is unsurprising given the form of \eqref{14}.

 Whilst none of these results are wholly unexpected, it is useful to see that the numerical simulations agree with the theoretical predictions implied by the analysis we performed in Section \ref{S2} and \ref{S3}.
 It is also reassuring to see that our approximation for $P$ in (\ref{35a}) is again consistent with our numerical results.